• Home

 One of the main attractions of any kind of component library is the style.
 Is it neat, geeky, or professional-looking?
 Does it replicate a popular web app?
 These are all valid questions.

-Though, Radix UI is specializing in a different approach.
+Though, Radix UI specializes in a different approach.

 Radix, which is a low-level components library, emphasizes accessibility and the potential for custom styling.
 It does so by introducing the components as a barebone base.